seungwoo-ji/A-Simple-Grocery-Store-Website/README.md

 ##

-In this assignment, I learned:
+By making this static website, I learned:

 * proper Viewport settings for mobile device width and scaling
 * Flexible CSS sizes for widths, heights, and fonts that work relative to the available space